lerman/react-native-asset-resizer/README.md

 # react-native-asset-resizer
 Native module for resizing images with asset uri while attempting to keep metadata (IOS Only)

+Caveats:
+This is meant to be used on images to be uploaded to server, therefore we keep scale at 1.0 Will only accept a hardcoded width/height.
+In the future a maxWidth/maxHeight option may be available Converts all images to jpegs with 75% quality.
+In the future the quality value will be configurable.

 ## Installation

 1. `npm install react-native-asset-resizer --save`